 In fact, airway temperature may be one of the key factors for the survival and replication of viruses that cause the common cold.

 Alcohol intake increases airway blood flow and temperature.
 Higher body temperatures prevent the replication of many viruses that cause common cold.
 For instance, rhinoviruses, which cause most colds, replicate best at temperatures lower than 33 °C. On the contrary, they get attenuated at temperatures higher than 37 °C.

 The average temperature in the upper respiratory tract is 32 °C.

 First, alcohol increases airway temperature, as it stimulates nitric oxide, which is a powerful vasodilator.
-Alcohol intake increases blood nitric oxide concentration for several hours.
+Alcohol intake increases blood nitric oxide concentrations for several hours.

 Also, alcohol increases airway temperature because it increases the blood acetaldehyde levels.
 This compound causes vasodilation as well.
 This effect lasts up to 4 hours.

 Hence, daily drinking of a light dose of alcohol seems beneficial for the protection against viruses.
 Therefore, a glass of red wine at lunch every day may protect from upper respiratory tract infections, such as the common cold.